e-lab/torch-toolbox/Tutorials/Setup-an-Ubuntu-GPU-box.md

 sudo ./cuda*
 ```

-**Do not** install the *OpenGL* libraries if you are planning to use your integrated graphic card for displaying purpose.
+**DO NOT** install the *OpenGL* libraries if you are planning to use your integrated graphic card for displaying purpose.
 Accept everything else and press enter for default locations.
 Add the following lines to your `~/.bashrc`.